NearSphereApp/NearSphere/README.md

 ## Further Enhancements
 - Containerization: Create a Dockerfile and containerize the Spring Boot app.
 - Unit and Integration Tests: Expand coverage for services and controllers.
-- Validation: Add stronger validation on incoming requests (e.g., using javax.validation).
+- Validation: Add stronger validation on incoming requests.
-- Logging/Monitoring: Integrate with log aggregators and monitoring solutions (e.g. ELK stack).

 <hr></hr>